edgarcarbajal/SimpleAudioPlayer/readme.md

 ## Current Medium-Major Issues/ TODO List (not sure if all fixable):
-- Issue with Parcel library that causes app to crash at times:
+- **(DONE)** Issue with Parcel library that causes app to crash at times:
 ```
 java.lang.illegalargumentexception: Parcel: unknown type for value Audio(...)
 ```
->The location where this line shows up does not say but I assume is around the `AudioContentRetriever` or `AudioViewModel`.
-It also happens often when large amount of audio files(just due to the fact of more opportunity to fail due to creating more Audio objects)

-- Background play of audio is not implemented, or is missing?
-(Need to check this one for sure)
+>After a bit of on-device manual testing, it seems like this error only appears when trying to exit the app (using home button/home gesture).
+>Must be something wrong setup with the AudioService that does not allow it to pass Audio items thru Parcel in the background??
+Fix this, and background music playback should also be fixed.

+> Update(1/13/2025) - Fixed: App was sending the Audio media items thru IPC in android system (using the `Intent` class/object.
+All objects need sent thru `Intent` need to be `Parcelable`.
+A little Similar to what iOS does when it needs to decode data from JSON or plist files - data class needs to implement `Decodable` in order to work.
+> Thanks to [this blog post](https://prasanta-paul.blogspot.com/2010/06/android-parcelable-example.html) which helped me understand what I might needed to do.

-- App does not handle well with a large list of audio files (Not sure the cutoff point - Tested 1 device with around 600+ files)
+- **(DONE FOR NOW)** App does not handle well with a large list of audio files (Not sure the cutoff point - Tested 1 device with around 600+ files)

-- It takes a while to load the audio list when large (5-15 sec) after accepting permissions (Might even require a few app reboots)
+- **(DONE FOR NOW)** It takes a while to load the audio list when large (5-15 sec) after accepting permissions (Might even require a few app reboots)

+>Both items above (relating with speed of loading app) was found to be caused by retrieving album art
+>when getting the list of audio files from device DB.
+To fix, going to implement a way so that we only get the album art of the current song (since that is the only one that can be seen in the UI anyway) using URI somehow?

+> Update (1/13/2025): Fixed the 2 issues above by removing the artwork retrieval, tried making a new artwork retrieval, but still not working correctly

 - Some songs show playback when they are not playing back audio (only in large audio lists) Happens frequently when skipping/changing to other songs
+> Something to note from the on-device manual testing, it seems like sometimes the same songs are the ones that do not load up? - maybe its a loading issue? (like when the songs were added in list?)